andymayer/yoomee7/alumni.md

 # Alumni

-Andy and Nicola recruited and grew Yoomee to be a multi-disciplinary team from 1 to 20 employees, including service designers, software developers and researchers.
+Andy and Nicola grew and developed Yoomee to be a multi-disciplinary team of 20 full-time digital experts, including service designers, software developers, testers and researchers.